 Actionable insights allow managers to increase supply-chain efficiency, reduce downtime, and improve key financials measures.
 The consultancy McKinsey & Company estimates that improving production efficiency by a mere 10% can generate up to $260m of incremental profit at a medium-sized brownfield asset.

 From 2003 to 2010, the fatality rate for oil and gas extraction employees was 7 times greater than the rate for all U.S. industries.
 Small gas leaks may be unnoticeable to on-site staff but pose serious and sometimes fatal health risks.
 As drilling and production are often performed in hazardous or extreme environments, a lack of timely or reliable communication infrastructure can hinder critical communication between staff and pose significant threats to employee safety.

-Arundo's Q Foresight can collect and analyze streaming data from a variety of sources including sensor data, weather data and other equipment operational data to detect minor changes in temperature, pressure, or other environmental signals and to better inform operational decision-making.
+Arundo's Fabric can collect and analyze streaming data from a variety of sources including sensor data, weather data and other equipment operational data to detect minor changes in temperature, pressure, or other environmental signals and to better inform operational decision-making.
 Early detection of leak-related pressure drops, deviations in temperature or pressure caused by equipment or mechanical failures can be detected, reported, and analyzed through a steady network of communication infrastructure not just within one well installation but across the entire Arundo network of connected wells.